Axion-Security/Atomic/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Attribution-NonCommercial 4.0 International - see the LICENSE file for details.